mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 ```

-In case of any issues refer to the official documenation for configuring the [runner operator on Gitlab](https://docs.gitlab.com/runner/configuration/configuring_runner_operator.html)
+In case of any issues, refer to the official documenation for configuring the [runner operator on Gitlab](https://docs.gitlab.com/runner/configuration/configuring_runner_operator.html)

 You can also refer to the official documentation on setting up [ rootless buildah runners on Gitlab](https://docs.gitlab.com/ee/ci/docker/buildah_rootless_tutorial.html)

 If all goes to plan, as it occassionally does 😜.

-🎉🎉 All your runners can be configured and online in Gitlab and ready for use. 🎉🎉
+🎉 All your runners will be online in Gitlab and ready for use. 🎉

 [![Runners Online](/assets/blog2-a-runners-online-in-gitlab.png "Runners Online")]()